Karansaini260/GeminiAI_/README.md

 # GeminiAI_
-I make this project using Streamlit(Pyrhon)
+I make this project using Streamlit(Python)